audevuilli/Shazam4BB/docs/README.md

 - [User Docs](https://github.com/audevuilli/Shazam4BB/tree/main/docs/User%20Docs): Use this repo to set up a new device.
 Include configuration files, debugging and troubleshooting instructions.
 - [Contributor Docs](https://github.com/audevuilli/Shazam4BB/tree/main/docs/Contributor%20Docs): Look at this repo to contribute to the project.
 Include contribution guideline, next development stage, open tasks.

+#### User Good Practice
+Before setting up your own Shazam4BB device, please take note of the following.
+- Do not disturb nests, setts or any other animal homes when setting up Shazam4BB device.
+- Check periodically your device for any defects.
+- Consider other people's privacy when setting up and placing Shazam4BB.
+- Make sure your device is securely deploy.
+Prevent the device from falling.